Contact Us | Search

 This implementation science study will utilize an integrated delivery approach to increase demand for MNCH services in the Gondar region of Ethiopia.
 The research design aims to address primary drivers of maternal and neonatal death, including access to antenatal care, prevention of mother-to-child transmission of HIV (PMTCT), facility-based delivery, and postpartum visits through a culturally driven lens.
 The goal of the project is to improve MNCH outcomes in rural Ethiopia by increasing demand for services through the linkage of local health workers and community influencers.
 The study team will collect and analyze qualitative data to establish a baseline for women’s engagement with their health facilities, identify barriers to accessing MNCH services, and parse out traditional practices and beliefs around childbirth and infant health, including religious rituals.
 From the baseline information, a behavior change intervention will be implemented in which community leaders from the Ethiopian Orthodox Church will be paired with members of the Health Development Army (HDA) and trained to conduct maternal and child health outreach and education.
 Strategies for transporting laboring and postpartum women to health facilities will be devised and implemented by the local communities.
 The study team will develop a clear monitoring and evaluation plan at the outset of the study, including tracking time to seeking care, frequency of seeking care, removal of barriers to care, and measures of morbidity and mortality.
 The study hypothesis is that there will be an increase in demand for MNCH services following the intervention, with targeted increases in the uptake of antenatal care, PMTCT, facility-based delivery, and postnatal care and referral.
 It is expected that the impact of increased engagement with health facilities will decrease maternal and neonatal deaths in the study population compared to the control group.

 In preparation for the intervention phase, the project team developed Standard Operating Procedures (SOPs) for all the major activities of the project, and a training manual was prepared to guide the training of outreach workers (faith leaders and members of the Health Development Army (HAD)).
-Then a one-week training was given to 121 priests and members of the HAD recruited from the catchment areas of the six health centers selected as project intervention areas.
+A one-week training was given to 121 priests and members of HAD recruited from the catchment areas of the six health centers selected as project intervention areas.
 The trained outreach workers were then dispatched to their respective communities to start the intervention activities.
+Monitoring and evaluation of the outreach activities were done through regular follow-up group discussions with outreach workers in the 6 intervention areas conducted by the project team.
+These were coupled with regular health facility data extraction visits to all the 18 project areas (6 intervention sites and 12 control sites).

-The main activities in the first two quarters of the third year of the project (2019) were continuation of the intervention activities, monitoring and evaluation of the intervention activities and health facility data extraction.
+The main activities in the first two quarters of the third year of the project (2019) were continuation of the intervention activities, monitoring and evaluation of the intervention activities, and health facility data extraction.
 Problems encountered during the implementation of these activities were regularly discussed with the field workers, the project team in Gondar and the collaborators in Seattle, and solutions were set forth and implemented.
 The planned one-year intervention activities ended at the end of May 2019 marked by an official closing/handover ceremony with the involvement of local officials and stakeholder organizations, whereas the data extraction activities continued for some time beyond to complete missing data from some health facilities due to in country security-related problems and public unrest.

 The participation of the UW student fellows in the project continued in the third year.
 During the year, one of the student fellows did her doctoral presentation back in the US on the work she had done with the team in Gondar.
 A team of people including SCOPE Board members from Seattle travelled to the project site in Gondar during which they visited one of the health facilities involved in the project, and had a meeting with the UoG study team to discuss project progress.